The SEO Bucket List: 3 Things to Do Before Your Site Dies

 - Consider using HTML 5 as an alternative to Flash.
 HTML 5 has solved the problem of implementing sophisticated design while at the same time being search engine- and mobile-friendly.

-- Make sure the site architecture and navigation is SEO-ready, including organized silos of themed categories based on keywords you’ve selected.
+- Make sure the site architecture and navigation is SEO-ready, including organized silos of themed categories based on keywords you’ve selected through keyword research.
 When you silo your content, you keep groups of related ideas together to build themed sections of your site.
 This helps to build subject authority and clearly tells the search engines what the content is about.
 More on this later in the post.

 - Make images on the site crawlable.
 Ensure you have naming conventions for the images that are descriptive and also include important keyword phrases, when appropriate.
 This allows the search engines to understand and index the image appropriately, which can improve the chances it’ll come up in a Universal Search results page, and also give helpful descriptions for users, including the blind.
 In fact, including ALT attributes on your images is required by the American with Disabilities act.